SynJax: Structured Probability Distributions for JAX: Introduction

 In many domains, data can be seen as having some structure explaining how its parts fit into a larger whole.
 This structure is often latent, and it varies depending on the task.
 For examples of discrete structures in natural language consider Figure~\ref{fig:example:tree}.
 The words together form a sequence.
 Each word in a sequence is assigned a part-of-speech tag.
 These tags are dependent on each other, forming a linear-chain marked in red.
 The words in the sentence can be grouped together into small disjoint contiguous groups by sentence segmentation, shown with bubbles.
 A deeper analysis of language would show that the groupings can be done recursively and thereby produce a syntactic tree structure.
 Structures can also relate two languages.
 For instance, in the same figure, a Japanese translation can be mapped to an English source by an alignment.

 These structures are not specific to language.
 Similar structures appear in biology as well.
-Nucleotides in RNA sequences are matched with monotone alignment \citep{needleman-wunsch-1970,rna:alignment:crf}, genomic data is segmented into contiguous groups \citep{genomic:segmentation:hmm} and tree-based models of RNA capture the hierarchical nature of the protein folding process \citep{sakakibara1994stochastic,hockenmaier2007folding,liang:huang:rna}.
+Nucleotides of any two RNA sequences are matched with monotone alignment \citep{needleman-wunsch-1970,rna:alignment:crf}, genomic data is segmented into contiguous groups \citep{genomic:segmentation:hmm} and tree-based models of RNA capture the hierarchical nature of the protein folding process \citep{sakakibara1994stochastic,hockenmaier2007folding,liang:huang:rna}.

 \figExampleTree{}